Ryan Murphy Reunites Jim Parsons, Andrew Rannells For Broadway’s ‘Boys In The Band’ Film On Netflix

-As part of his multi-faceted deal with Netflix Studios, Ryan Murphy will reunite the Broadway cast of the smash hit The Boys In The Band for a special film adaptation of the legendary show, starring Jim Parsons of The Big Bang Theory and Andrew Rannells of Showtime’s Black Monday.
+As part of his multi-faceted deal with Netflix Studios, Ryan Murphy will reunite the Broadway cast of the smash hit The Boys In The Band for a special film adaptation of the legendary show.
+It will star Jim Parsons of The Big Bang Theory and Andrew Rannells of Showtime’s Black Monday.

 The Hollywood Reporter revealed that Murphy announced his plans for the film on April 17.

-Along with Parson and Rannells, also starring in the film are the other stars of the Broadway cast, including Zachary Quinto, Andrew Rannells, Matt Bomer, Charlie Carver, Robin de Jesus, Tuc Watkins, Michael Benjamin Washington, and Brian Hutchison.
+Along with Parson and Rannells, also starring in the film are the other stars of the Broadway cast, including Zachary Quinto, Matt Bomer, Charlie Carver, Robin de Jesus, Tuc Watkins, Michael Benjamin Washington, and Brian Hutchison.

 “The Broadway cast of Boys was so important to me, and as equally groundbreaking as Mart Crowley’s seminal work.
 Everyone in the cast was out and proud… and feeling so blessed to mark the 50th anniversary of Mart’s landmark play,” Murphy wrote on Instagram.

-The play was reimagined for its 50th anniversary with a limited Broadway run from May 31 to August 11, 2018, for 84 performances noted Playbill.
+The play was reimagined for its 50th anniversary with a limited Broadway run from May 31 to August 11, 2018, for 84 performances, noted Playbill.

 The Boys In The Band tells the story of a group of gay men who gather in an NYC apartment for a friend’s birthday party.
-They begin to arrive one by one and after several drinks, they realize that their friendships are not as perfect as they seem and they expose their true feelings about their lives, their relationships and effectively, their futures together.
+They begin to arrive one by one and after several drinks, they realize that their friendships are not as perfect as they seem.
+They expose their true feelings about their lives, their relationships, and effectively, their futures together.

 View this post on Instagram